Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 5. Struck and Link Type Suspension System

-This type of suspension system is unusually for integral body construction because the loading points are widely spaced.
+This type of suspension system is unusual for integral body construction because the loading points are widely spaced.
 The normal top link is replaced by a flexible, mounting and the telescopic damper acts as the kingpin.
 This suspension system known as the Mac Pherson System has slight rolling action and absorbs shocks easily.

 6. Trailing Arm Independent Front Suspension